trezzuri/erpnext-docs/docs/en/setting-up/articles/set-language.md

 # Set Language

-**ERPNext is an multi-lingual application.
+**SOMA is an multi-lingual application.
 It allows each user to select preferred language.**

 Following the below steps to know a User can customize the language in their account.